knchaffin/Meander/README.md

 ## Clock In

 Located at the extreme bottom left corner of the panel, this accepts an input clock and if connected, overrides Meander's internal clock.
-This should be a 1/32 note clock or 8X the beat clock for 4/4 time.
+This should be a 8X the BPM clock.
 As soon as the clock input is disconnected, Meander will switch over to the internal clock, usually seamlessly.
+An external clock such as Impromptu CLOCKED is recommended with 8X "RATIO" and with outputs RESET, RUN, BPM and the clock connected to the Meander RUN, RESET, BPM and Clock inputs.
+The BPM connection is required so that Meander can understand the 8X clock speed and the time signature setting relationships.
+If you do not connect the CLOCKED BPM outout to Meander, you should manually set the Meander BPM knob to the same BPM setting as the clock.
+If you are using the Meander internal clock, you should not connect the CLOCKED BPM output to Meander.
+You can still connect the external clock RUN and RESET connections to Meander in such a case.
+Other clock modules than  Impromptu CLOCKED can be used, but may not fully support Meander.

 ## Play controls